 Summary of the Effects of Dosha Vitiation on the Mamsa Dhatu

 In the subtle body, the health of the mamsa dhatu is directly dependent upon the flow of prana through muladhara, manipura and vishuddha chakras.
-Through muladhara chakra, the prana that carries the qualities of the earth element flows allowing us to feel grounded and anchored to our bodies and to the body of planet earth.
+Through muladhara chakra, the prana that carries the qualities of the earth element flows allowing us to feel grounded and anchored to our bodies, and to the body of planet earth.
 Proper tissue development is dependent upon a healthy connection to the mother Earth.
-Through manipura chakra, the prana that carries the qualities of the fire element flows igniting the metabolic functions of the body and mind – increasing will and motivation.
+The prana that carries the qualities of the fire element flows through manipura chakra, igniting the metabolic functions of the body and mind – increasing will and motivation.
 The role of vishuddha chakra is less important in mamsa development but quite important as regards the proper use of the dhatu.
 Vishuddha chakra is the home site of udana vayu – the force that inspires the muscles to act and, in doing so, express ourselves.

-In order to evaluate the health of the mamsa dhatu, the muscles, ligaments and skin should be evaluated.
+In order to evaluate the health of the mamsa dhatu, the muscles, ligaments, and skin should be evaluated.
 Visual inspection allows for a quick assessment of muscular development.
 Palpation of the muscles provides an indicator of tone.
 Palpation of the ligaments and the joint capsule may reveal tenderness due to either vata or pitta vitiation.
 Vata vitiation within the mamsa dhatu results a low pain threshold and high pain sensitivity.
 This tissue surrounding the pain will feel cool to the touch.
 Pitta vitiation within the mamsa dhatu produces pain as well but the tissue surrounding the pain will feel warm and may appear reddened.
-Kapha vitiation rarely produces pain but the muscles will be taught and motion limited.
+Kapha vitiation rarely produces pain, but the muscles will be taught and motion will be limited.
 The tissue may feel fluidic or boggy.
-The skin should be evaluated as well for excessive dryness, red rashes and fluidity reflecting vata, pitta and kapha doshas respectively.
+The skin should be evaluated for excessive dryness, red rashes, and fluidity reflecting vata, pitta, and kapha doshas respectively.

 Once the mamsa dhatu is vitiated, it is important for treatment to be as specific as possible.
 While general lifestyle treatments that pacify the vitiated dosha are important, the more specific the treatment is, the more successful the outcome will be.